alii/sugarstate/README.md

 }
 ```

+Note that the value returned from the selector function CAN be computed, but it must be a primitive value (or an object reference) to work correctly.
+This is because `sugarstate` eventually calls `Object.is` to compare the previous and current values.

+---

-Note: I've used the word 'control' here to refer to the object returned from `useEmailControls`.
+###### Note: I've used the word 'control' here to refer to the object returned from `useEmailControls`.
 This is because it contains both the state and the methods to update that state.
 You can call it whatever you like.